lcipolina/open_spiel_arena/README.md

 - **Extensible Framework**:
   - Supports adding new OpenSpiel games by defining custom simulators and integrating them into the pipeline.

+- **Results Logging**:
+  - Saves simulation results in JSON format inside the `results/` folder for easy analysis and review.

 ---